nibrahim/emacsmovies.org/source/_posts/2012-01-21-welcome_to_emacsmovies.org.markdown

 I'm mentioning all this so that people can offer suggestions on how to improve the workflow.

-On a side note, I'm a Python developer in my day job and I wanted to do this entire project without using Python at all.
-I managed it almost completely.
-The only thing that's in Python is the `recordmydesktop` app.
-I couldn't find a non python substitute.
+On a side note, I'm a Python developer in my day job and I wanted to do this entire project without using Python at all and I was able to.

 ## Long term plans